Cyber-Hunterr/Dino-Runner/README.md

 # Dino-Runner
 A infinite Dino Runner Game developed in HTML, CSS and Vanilla JavaScript.
+Avoid Cactus to stay alive.
-Difficulty increases as you Progress.
+Difficulty increases as you progress.